sf-wdi-34/build-tools/readme.md

 [13:25:59] Finished 'default' after 3.63 μs

 ```

-## Break (10 min)
+Try changing the SASS code, and see what happens!

 ## Webpack (10 mins)

 [Webpack Documentation](https://webpack.github.io/)

-webpack is known as a "code bundler".
+Webpack is known as a module builder, or a bundler.
 It is used to bundle JavaScript files to run in our browsers, and can be used for transforming, bundling, or packaging assets and resources.

-In essence, it takes your code, transforms and bundles it, then returns a brand new version of your code.
+In essence, it returns a brand new version of your code.
+Webpack can alleviate large file sizes somewhat by compiling and bundling the code together.

-We will be using Webpack with React!
-You will see that React uses something called JSX, which leads to a fairly large cost in size.
-Webpack alleviates this somewhat by compiling and bundling the code together.

-While Gulp is known as a "task runner", webpack does a little more.
-Task runners will compile your code as shown in the previous section.
-Webpack similarly can compile code, but takes things a step further by *bundling* modules and files together.
-What does that mean exactly?

-In short, it allows for faster development.
 Task runners like Gulp and Grunt need to rebuild the entire application every time you save.
 Bundlers like webpack only rebuild the modules you have specifically edited!

 ### You-do: Setup

-`git checkout webpack_starter`
+Switch to the `webpack_starter` branch.

 run: `npm install -g webpack`
 run: `npm install webpack --save-dev`